ds300/derivablejs/README.md

 *Side note: during transactions only the mark phase occurs.
 And if an atom is changed more than once during a single transaction, only the bits of the derivation graph that get dereferenced between changes are re-marked.*

-Another major drawback is that Havelock requires one to think and design in terms of pure functions and immutable data being lazily computed, which takes a little while to get comfortable with coming from an OO background.
-There's no easy way around that, but of course I'd argue that the payoff is well worth any initial drop in productivity.
+Another drawback, a side-effect of the laziness, is that stack traces can be rather opaque when your reactions throw errors.
+There should be ways to mitigate this for debugging purposes, but I haven't thought about it much yet.

-One more drawback, a side-effect of the laziness, is that stack traces can be rather opaque when your derivations throw errors.
-Fortunately, derivation graphs are just DAGs so it is often quite trivial to find such errors.
-Also, I think a lack of useful stack traces is endemic in JS framework land so maybe it's more of a given than a drawback?
+A final potential drawback is that Havelock requires one to think and design in terms of pure functions and immutable data being lazily computed, which I think takes a little while to get comfortable with coming from an OO background.

 ### Comparison with Previous Work